GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-03_structures_vectors.md

 it following the logic above.
 To add an element, you have to cut the existing vector at the specified position and insert it.
 The result must be stored in a new variable (it will be new, even if you name it like the existing one).
-The same structure applies for deleting an element which is the same as combining the part of the vector before and after the value which should be deleted:
+The same structure applies for deleting an element what is the same as combining the part of the vector before and after the value which should be deleted:

 ```r